 REQUIREMENTS More clarity on requirements for PoAs, scope expansion into Land Use & Forestry projects and simplifications to PoA project cycle procedures Programme of Activities enable replicable projects access to carbon finance through coordinated implementation, supporting high-impact projects that may have previously struggled to finance activities due to project size and associated transaction costs.
 Key updates include: New PoA hierarchy defined and corresponding rules and requirements established Scope expansion to include requirements and procedures for Land Use and Forestry projects Simplifications to the PoA project certification cycle and inclusion of new PoAs ...

 REQUIREMENTS A step closer to supporting the creation and transfer of Internationally Transferred Mitigation Outcomes (ITMOs) under Article 6.
-The GHG Emissions Reduction and Sequestration Product Requirementswhich provides the specific rules for projects seeking issuance of products (i.e., GS VERs, GS CERs and PERs) has been updated to: Incorporate latest understanding and developments within the global climate policy regime, following the adoption of Article 6 guidance Introduce further clarity on key aspects related to GHG specific product requirements Promote consistency between various standard documents These updates have been made based on outputs from COP26, feedback from multiple consultations, and participation within working groups including the Voluntary Carbon Market Integrity Initiative and our own Working Group on Article 6 set up to ensure environmental integrity and that carbon finance continues to flow where it has the greatest impact.
-Key changes include: Revised double counting requirements to incorporate new procedures to manage VERs authorised for use under Article 6 of the Paris Agreement Buffer requirements for non-carbon sequestration projects and clarification on issuance ...
+The GHG Emissions Reduction and Sequestration Product Requirementswhich provides the specific rules for projects seeking issuance of products (i.e., GS VERs, GS CERs and PERs) has been updated to: These updates have been made based on outputs from COP26, feedback from multiple consultations, and participation within working groups including the Voluntary Carbon Market Integrity Initiative and our own Working Group on Article 6 set up to ensure environmental integrity and that carbon finance continues to flow where it has the greatest impact.
+Key changes include: If you have any feedback or would like to speak with Gold Standard directly about Article 6 activities, please email Kavya Bajaj.
+WEBINARS PLAYBACK ARTICLE 6 WEBINAR SERIES – session 1Authorisations and adjustments under Article 6:What you need to know, and what is still unknown RECORDED 22 February 2022 ARTICLE 6 WEBINAR SERIES – session 2From text to trade: How is Article 6 guidance being implemented on ...

 New template toguide the project developers in evaluating the eligibility of their projects and compiling all necessary information for a fast and successful preliminary review process.
 The preliminary review process gives an early indication to project developers, before resources are committed, of the eligibility of a project.
 This step is not a certification decision, but it helps project developers close project design gaps early in the process.
 This new template provides more structured guidance to streamline this process.
 It is to be submitted along with the Project Design Document, the stakeholder consultation report, and all other documents required for preliminary review.
 BENEFITS Streamlined preliminary review process Guidance on project eligibility and relevant requirements Concrete questions in checklist format guide project developers Project design gaps are identified early in the process Integrated decision-making to keep communications together ...